*This post contains affiliate links at no extra cost to you, thanks for supporting my site!*

 And on the table I put a book of mormon, you know just one of those cheap ones the missionaries hand out.
 In the back of the book of mormon my husband and I each wrote our testimonies.
 We also marked our favorite scriptures.
 I put highlighters and pens on the table along with a note asking people to do the same.
 He loves his special “baptism scriptures” with everyone’s notes in the back!
 I also took the book of mormon back to our home afterwards and asked all the family members who hadn’t already to write something.
 So now he has notes from grandparents, aunts, uncles cousins, and friends- its pretty cool!

-I have a link at the bottom where you can download that little sign.
+I have a link at the bottom where you can download that little sign, along with many other printables.

 It was a nice thing to keep people busy while we were waiting for everyone to arrive too.